Osaka's heart of streetwear and third-wave coffee is ideal for shopping, live music, and street food

 How to Get There

-You can reach Amerikamura by train.
+You can reach Amerikamura by train and on foot.

 Sights, shops and sounds

 Amerikamura is full of new and used record stores.
 For people-watching, head to Triangle Park, where youth of various subcultures gather.
 You can see a live show at shinsaibashi SUNHALL or Shinsaibashi FANJ, or party all night at club JOULE or CIRCUS OSAKA.